youngmanalive/Binary-Search-Tree/README.md

   # begin evaluation
   case value <=> tree_node.value
   when -1
-    # value is less than tree_node, recursive call on the target's left
+    # value is less than tree_node, recursive call on the node's left
     tree_node.left = delete_node(tree_node.left, value)
   when 0
     # we found the target, call replace_node to begin deletion steps
     tree_node = replace_node(tree_node)
   when 1
-    # value is greater than tree, recursive call on the target's right
+    # value is greater than tree, recursive call on the node's right
     tree_node.right = delete_node(tree_node.right, value)
   end